nigiord/webpage-giordano/Raw/pages/about.md

 My skills are diverse as I developed mathematical models, collected my own data at the bench, and carried out the analysis.
 But I look forward for the day robots can do the bench part!
-I am also convinced that we currently need good, simple models more than terrabytes of lousy data.

 You can find more information about my background and skills on my [CV](./cv.html).
 Feel free to [contact me](./contact.html) if I look like a good fit for your lab!